-Gupta liked it enough to put down some roots, late last week opening Edward Specialty Coffee in the CBD.
+Gupta liked it enough to put down some roots, opening Edward Specialty Coffee in the CBD in late October.
 Located a few doors down the hill from Central Station and tucked into the historic Anzac Square Arcade, Edward’s decor has classic throwback touches.
 The counter is tiled in forest green, the wooden floor and furnishings dark and unpolished; it’s a welcome change from the ubiquitous minimalism of white and pine.

 The cafe is geared towards takeaway, but if you’re lucky you can snag a seat at the little tucked-away booth or at the huge glass front window.